 Is Microsoft Teams free?

-Is Microsoft Teams worth paying for?
+Is Microsoft Teams Essentials worth it over Business Basic?